D - Definitions

 Db2 is a family of database management system (DBMS) products from IBM that serve a number of different operating system (OS) platforms.

-Denormalization is the process of adding precomputed redundant data to an otherwise normalized relational database to improve read performance.
+Denormalization is the process of adding precomputed redundant data to an otherwise normalized relational database to improve read performance of the database.

 Deterministic and probabilistic are opposing terms that can be used to describe customer data and how it is collected.
 Deterministic data is also referred to as first party data.
 Probabilistic data is information that is based on relational patterns and the likelihood of a certain outcome.